fromjasonstuff/fromjason-eleventy/content/posts/Mastodon gave away its only weapon.md

 Mastodon is still alive, barely.
 It didn’t convert as many ex-Twitter users as fediverse leaders had hoped, and the Mastodon’s non-profit arm exhausted its cash reserves keeping up with the Joneses.
 Donations are a little light this year.
 But who's to say why.

 Mastodon.social is no longer the largest instance.
 In fact, it’s not even in the top three.
 Mozilla is number one.
 A couple crypto bros out of Japan manage the second and third-largest servers.
 Both have recently blocked mastodon.social because of a dispute over new interpolated features.
-The VC-funded instances wanted all the cool new features that appear to work find across the Meta-suite, but somehow break on this side of ActivityPub.
+The VC-funded instances wanted all the cool new features that appear to work fine across the Meta-suite, but somehow break on this side of ActivityPub.

 Meta is like, “Yeah, bro, mastodon.social is *fucking up*.
 Between you an me, and The Verge, our users don’t love this limited feature set when interacting with that instance.
 Those guys aren’t even end-to-end encrypted like our WhatsApp interpolation with Signal.
 It uses the Matrix protocol, you know.
 Open-sourced, too.
 Does Mastodon hate Americans?
 What gives?”